AAcharki2311/JavaComplexityReader/README.md

 #### Finally, I implemented a method to count all conditional statements within each method and listed the top three methods with the highest complexity scores.
 - To display the results, I created an `App` class where I called the `run` method in the `CodeAnalyzer` class.
 - I then wrote some lines to print the output in a user-friendly way through the `Main` class.

+After implementing each method, I wrote corresponding tests to ensure that every method functions correctly and meets the specified requirements.
+By writing tests for each method, I was able to build a robust and reliable application that meets the needs of the user.

 ## Design Choices